cilkplus/cilkplus.github.com/index.md

 Intel® Cilk™ Plus is an extension to the C and C++ languages to support data and task parallelism.
-It is the easiest, quickest way to harness the power of both multicore and vector processing.
+It is one of the easiest, quickest way to harness the power of both multicore and vector processing.
 Visit [cilkplus.org](http://cilkplus.org) for details.

 This project implements the Intel® Cilk™ Plus language extensions in the [Clang](http://clang.llvm.org) frontend for [LLVM](http://llvm.org).
-The commercial version of Cilk Plus is available as part of the [Intel® C++ Composer XE compiler](http://software.intel.com/en-us/intel-composer-xe/).
+There are two other implementations available.
+A commercial version of Cilk Plus is available as part of the [Intel® C++ Composer XE compiler](http://software.intel.com/en-us/intel-composer-xe/).
 There is also an open source version available in the "cilkplus" branch of the GCC C/C++ compiler.
 More information is available on [cilkplus.org](http://cilkplus.org/which-license).

 <a name="try"></a>